kailash-manasarovar/statement/docs/timeline/2024/april.md

 - The child is tiny, about three or four years old, with long, blond, curly hair.
 She's beautiful.
 - The man has a grandfatherly look about him with long grey-white curling hair.
 - He looks a lot like Zoe BJ's dad, in fact.
-- He looks a lot like this guy who *popped up* on fake Facebook accounts, who also looks like Zoe's dad.
+- He looks a lot like this guy who *popped up* on fake Facebook accounts, who also looks a lot like Zoe BJ's dad.

 [![Big nose](../../content/images/fake-accounts/bignose.png)](https://www.facebook.com/abdelhadi.titan/)

+- Zoe's dad - roadie for well-known Ismlamist Cat Stevens - wore denim dungarees just like this guy was wearing.
-- They are walking slowly; I suppose they're out for a stroll on a balmy evening.
+- The group are walking slowly; I suppose they're a family out for a stroll on a balmy evening.
 - I pass the group just after the crossroads with the Marquis de Campo, opposite Deutsche Bank,  although it's difficult to be precise on this and it could have been further back.
 - As I get to about two metres in front of the sauntering group, the small girl is told to run up beside me on the right, which she does.
 - I look down at her; she looks up, seems to get shy, smiles and runs back.